Serge-boro/GAMES__CANVAS-vanila-JAVASCRIPT-/README.md

-  In this repository episode I showed you how to make games with JavaScript and HTML canvas from scratch with no libraries.
-In this cases I used sprite animation, keyboard input and build custom algorithm to control how often request animation method serves frames of animation loop using Data.now(), promise, constructor JavaScript methods.
+  In this repository episode, I showed you how to make games with JavaScript and HTML canvas from scratch with no libraries.
+In these cases I used sprite animation, keyboard input, and build a custom algorithm to control how often the request animation method serves frames of the animation loop using Data.now(), promise, constructor JavaScript methods.
 All with vanilla JS.

 The main gold this projects was improving practice JavaScript techniques that are useful for web development in general not just for games.

-  Images comes from general Google search, used for demonstration purposes only.
+Images come from general Google search, used for demonstration purposes only.

 So don't be shy and be my guest...

 ## Notification
- This notification for people who want to check right writing code, not who just want to take relax.
+ This notification for people who want to check the right writing code, not those who just want to take relax.

-Please don't judge this repository too strict in part writting code just because the games was creating a couple years ago.
-Pretty often you can find varables without camelCase, perhaps you can find 'var', some games was creatind without constructor method using same way to display pictures.
-I didn't fix it up just because every games includes more than 300 varables similar like I mentioned and I just don't have the heaped huge time to fix all of these.
+Please don't judge this repository too strictly in part-writing code just because the games were creating a couple of years ago.
+Pretty often you can find variables without camelCase, perhaps you can find 'var', some games were created without the constructor method using the same way to display pictures.
+I didn't fix it up just because every game includes more than 300 variables similar like I mentioned and I just don't have the heaped huge time to fix all of these.

-Nowdays code you cann't find issues similar like I discribed above
+Nowadays code you can't find issues similar like I described above.
 ##########################################################################################################

 !!!!!!
-Use the full screen monitor during time using the games.
-If you will see some small part start pictures game  just refresh browser window page!!!!!!!
+Use the full-screen monitor during the time using the games.
+If you will see some small part start pictures game just refresh the browser window page!!!!!!!

 ###########################################################################################################